onewelcome/identity-cloud-documentation/docs/products/access/topics/dum-report/index.md

 * [Userinfo](../../api-reference/oidc/user-info.md) response
 * [Token introspection](../../api-reference/token-introspection.md) response

-It will never be returned in the access token for v2.
+It will never be returned in the [JWT access token](../tokens/access-token.md#json-web-token-jwt) for v2.

 The format of this claim is a JSON object.